 Wrongful death statutes are designed to compensate the patient's family for their future monetary loss.
 The calculation is more thorough than a simple projection of future salary -- it also considers factors like the patient's spending, saving, and working habits.
 Compensation for the family's loss of companionship or emotional harm is typically not allowed under the wrongful death statues, although recently some states have allowed that kind of recovery.
 Depending on the state, not all family members can recover.
 For example, a state may allow the patient's spouse and children to recover damages, but not the patient's parents (at least in the case of an adult patient).

-Your medical malpractice case will need the specialized skilled of attorney Heather Moore Sarvis and Murray Law Offices to recover your damages and justice for you or your loved one.
+Your medical malpractice case will need the specialized skilled of our legal services attorneys and Murray Law Offices to recover your damages and justice for you or your loved one.
 Call Murray Law offices today for your consultation.
 Don't Worry, Call Murray!